JanssenProject/jans/docs/casa/user-guide.md

 ![add-otp-casa](../assets/casa/add-otp-casa.png)

-To add a soft OTP token, choose the `Soft token` option and follow the on screen.
+To add a soft OTP token, choose the `Soft token` option and follow the on-screen.

 For a hard token, choose the `Hard Token` option.